-Angling Trust explains the new fishing rules in lakes, the sea and canals during England’s second coronavirus lockdown.
+Angling Trust explains the new fishing rules in lakes, the sea and canals during England’s third coronavirus lockdown.

-With many outdoor activities, including golf, being banned under the new coronavirus lockdown rules, many have been asking what the rules are around fishing in lakes, the sea and canals during this second lockdown.
+With many outdoor activities, including golf, being banned under the coronavirus lockdown rules, many have been asking what the rules are around fishing in lakes, the sea and canals during this lockdown.

 So can you still go fishing during the Covid-19 lockdown?
 What are the rules around the activity?
 And where are you allowed to go fishing?
 Here’s what you need to know: